Fermionic matter-wave quantum optics with cold-atom impurity models: Multiple impurities

 \subsection{1D bath}

 As shown in Appendix~\ref{app:self-energy}, in 1D the coherent and dissipative couplings in Eq.~\eqref{eq:master_equation} read

 where $\Gamma_0$ is the single-impurity decay rate.
 For simplicity, we can consider configurations with the emitters equidistantly placed at a separation $d$, such that $r_{mn} = (n - m)d$.
 In Fig.~\ref{fig:collective_decay}a, we show the collective decay of the fully inverted state into an initially empty bath for such a configuration.
-While the master equation predicts the same dynamics for different values of $d$ yielding the same couplings $J_{mn}$ and $\Gamma_{mn}$, the exact dynamics display the retardation effect discussed above, and the time taken for the onset of cooperative decay intuitively increases with $d$.
+While the master equation predicts the same multi-exponential decay dynamics for different values of $d$ yielding the same couplings $J_{mn}$ and $\Gamma_{mn}$, the exact dynamics display the retardation effect discussed above, and the time taken for the onset of cooperative decay intuitively increases with $d$.
 Note also that, as expected, the agreement between the exact and Markovian dynamics at later times is better for smaller values of $d$.
-For $E_F>0$, we also observe the anticipated fractional decay around the Fermi level (see Fig.~\ref{fig:collective_decay}b): $\mean{N_e}_t$ relaxes to a non-zero value, given by Eq.~\eqref{eq:LTAvsGS}, which we compute numerically.
+For $E_F>0$, we also observe the anticipated fractional decay around the Fermi level (see Fig.~\ref{fig:collective_decay}b): $\mean{N_e}_t$ relaxes to the non-zero value~\eqref{eq:LTAvsGS_general}, computed numerically.

-A particularly interesting 1D emitter configuration is the one where the emitter separation obeys $\cos(k_\Delta d)=\pm 1$.
-In this case, Eqs.~\eqref{eq:1D_mastereq_coeffs} imply $J_{mn}=0$ and $\Gamma_{mn}=\Gamma_0$, whereby the master equation~\eqref{eq:master_equation} takes the form of the \emph{Dicke master equation}~\cite{gross_superradiance_1982}, therefore we refer to this situation as the \emph{Dicke regime}.
+A particularly interesting 1D emitter configuration is the one where the emitter separation obeys $\cos(k_\Delta d) = \pm 1$.
+In this case, Eqs.~\eqref{eq:1D_mastereq_coeffs} imply $J_{mn} = 0$ and $\Gamma_{mn} = (\pm 1)^{\abs{m-n}}\Gamma_0$, whereby the master equation~\eqref{eq:master_equation} takes the form of the \emph{Dicke master equation}~\cite{gross_superradiance_1982}, therefore we refer to this situation as the \emph{Dicke regime}.
 In the case of atoms (two-level systems), the permutation-invariance of the Dicke equation together with the spin statistics leads to the characteristic scaling of the peak emission rate of the superradiant burst as $\sim N^2$~\cite{gross_superradiance_1982}.
-However, in our case, fermionic statistics have essentially the opposite effect: In this regime, the self-energy matrix $\bm{\Sigma}(\Delta^+)$ becomes rank-1, with non-zero eigenvalue $\lambda=N\Gamma_0$, such that, by Eq.~\eqref{eq:collective_decay_markov},
+However, in our case, fermionic statistics have essentially the opposite effect: In this regime, the self-energy matrix $\bm{\Sigma}(\Delta^+)$ can be diagonalised by a unitary transformation, whereby $\mean{N_e}_t = \sum_n e^{2 \im \lambda_n t}$, with $\{\lambda_n\}_{n=1}^N$ denoting the eigenvalues of $\bm{\Sigma}(\Delta^+)$, all of which have non-positive imaginary part.
+In the Dicke regime, there is actually only a single non-zero eigenvalue, such that

-implying $\lim_{t\to\infty}\mean{N_e}_t=N-1$.
-In other words, the dynamics only involve the emission of a single particle because the bright mode can be initially occupied by at most one fermion.